Sciscoper screenshot

 Advantages

-• Free tier allows basic research organisation without cost
+• Free tier allows you to start organising your research without upfront cost

 Limitations